-Let’s say you make a minor update to a library in the repository, and you don’t want to change the version number because it is just a small change for testing purposes.
-However, when you attach the library to your cluster again, your code changes are not included in the library.
+You make a minor update to a library in the repository, but you don’t want to change the version number because it is a small change for testing purposes.
+When you attach the library to your cluster again, your code changes are not included in the library.

 One strength of Databricks is the ability to install third-party or custom libraries, such as from a Maven repository.
 However, when a library is updated in the repository, there is no automated way to update the corresponding library in the cluster.